 Every week, build a weekly schedule based on the milestones that are coming due and incorporate any instructor/advisor check-ins and study group time to keep yourself on track.
 You may also want to add important personal activities to this calendar so you can enjoy your free time knowing your schoolwork is up to date.

-3. Establish a good workspace.
+3. Establish an efficient workspace.

 Online nursing school programs can be intensive, requiring 40 hours or more per week for classes, review and quizzes/tests.
 It may help your mindset to think of your schoolwork as your “job before your job”—your full-time work spent preparing for the nursing career you want.
 That said, implementing healthy habits and following a similar routine each day can help you manage feelings of stress and overwhelm.

 5. Manage your time effectively.